Queue-to-Port Dispatcher

 - For each output port

-matrix as its select signal. - This operation selects the data payload from the single oldest entry out of the entire
+p, a one-hot multiplexer (Mux1H) uses thep-th column of theoldest_entry_allocated_per_portmatrix as its select signal. - This operation selects the data payload from the single oldest entry out of the entire

-and routes it to the corresponding output port.
+entry_payload_iand routes it to the corresponding output port.

 - For each output port